suitcss/rework-suit-conformance/README.md

 ## Conformance tests

+**Default mode**:

-* All selectors are classes beginning with the defined `ComponentName`.
+* Only allow selectors that *begin* with a class matching the defined `ComponentName`.
-* All custom-property names contain the defined `ComponentName`.
+* Only allow custom-property names that contain the defined `ComponentName`.
-* `:root` selector can only contain custom-properties.
+* The `:root` selector can only contain custom-properties.
-* `:root` cannot be combined with other selectors.
+* The `:root` cannot be combined with other selectors.

+**Strict mode**:

+* All the tests in "default mode".
+* Disallow selectors that contain classes of other components.
+* Disallow selectors that contain any classes that do not match the SUIT CSS conventions.

 ## Use

 ### Defining a component

-The plugin will only run against files that explicitly define themselves as a named component, using a `/** @define ComponentName */` comment on the first line of the file.
+The plugin will only run against files that explicitly define themselves as a named component, using a `/** @define ComponentName */` or `/** @define ComponentName; use strict */` comment on the first line of the file.

 ```css
 /** @define MyComponent */